What is the Scott Scholarship?

 All admitted students are eligible to complete the CSUSA, which acts as a general application for hundreds of scholarship opportunities around campus.
 We recommend all students complete the CSUSA after admission and every year they are enrolled at Colorado State to find the best opportunities.

-Step 4: Search for the Walter Scott, Jr. Undergraduate Scholarship.
+Step 2: Answer the supplemental essay question for the Walter Scott, Jr. Undergraduate Scholarship.

 What should I expect?